Walney Island: Location and transport

 Walney lies off the southwest coast of Cumbria in the Irish Sea.
 It is 11 mi long from north to south, but never more than 1 mi wide from east to west, with spits at either end.
 The channel separating it from the Great Britain mainland is also narrow, and named Walney Channel.
 The northern portion of the channel opens into the Duddon Estuary and is both narrower and shallower; at low tide, it is passable on foot, with stepping stones known locally as 'Widow's Crossing' assisting pedestrians.
 The southern half of the channel is wider and is regularly dredged to allow shipping to access the Port of Barrow.
 This half opens into Morecambe Bay and includes a number of small islands, of which Barrow Island, Roa and Piel are inhabited.
 North of Earnsie Point are secluded beaches, backed by dunes, which tend to be used by naturists.

 Jubilee Bridge, a bascule bridge, has connected Walney to the mainland since 1908.
 The bridge forms part of the A590, which runs between Walney's western coast and the M6 Motorway.
 A second bridge over Walney Channel is sometimes mooted, in order to improve access and relieve traffic, though there has never been any significant attempt to provide one.
 The nearest railway station to Walney is Barrow-in-Furness.
 No long distance bus services are provided, and all services from the island are provided by Stagecoach and terminate in Barrow.

 Walney Island has a small airport (Barrow/Walney Island Airport), privately owned by BAE Systems.
 It opened in 1935 and was initially used for military purposes during World War II, before Barrow council purchased the airfield.
 It was purchased by Vickers in 1968 and has remained with the company's successors ever since.
-A few attempts at scheduled passenger services have occurred - Air Ecosse, Air Furness and Telair have all operated flights from the island - but none has lasted longer than two years.
+There have been a few attempts at scheduled passenger services – Air Ecosse, Air Furness and Telair have all operated flights from the island – but none has lasted longer than two years.